Amacuzac: History

 The ancestors of the people of Amacuzac demonstrate Olmec influence.
 Small beads, vessels, human figurines, ceremonial whistles, and stone carvings have been dated to the years 900 to 500 BCE, coinciding with the peak of La Venta in Tabasco.

 During the Colonial era, Amacuzac belonged to the Marquessate of the Valley of Oaxaca.
 Martin Cortés built the Hacienda de San Gabriel, and in 1554 he ceded land to build a church along the highway to Acapulco.
 The church, which took three hundred years to build, was founded by Franciscans and was called San Gabriel Yermo in honor of Gabriel J. de Yermo.
 Between the 16th and 18th centuries, Amacuzac lost a great deal of its territory to the hacienda of San Gabriel.

 General Agustín de Iturbide maintained his headquarters in San Gabriel Amacuzac during the Mexican War of Independence.
 He met with General Vicente Guerrero at the hacienda before agreeing to the Plan of Iguala that ended the war in 1821.

 The town of Amacuzac was nearly wiped out in 1850 due to cholera.
 The ruins of this town can be found one kilometer south of the present town, which was founded by Aniceto Aranda in 1853.
 The town was rebuilt largely due to the efforts of Aranda.
 By 1884, several families from Teacalco and Contlalco had settled there, and in 1890 the people of Amacuzac built a chalana (barge) to transport merchandise from Acapulco.

 In 1891 Amacuzac was the scene of a conference between representatives of the states of Morelos and Guerrero to establish the border.
 As a result, the border was established in the Serranía de Ocotlán, which was signed into law on April 30, 1892, ratified by President Álvaro Obregón on May 23, 1923.
 Dissatisfied with the religious beliefs of the village of San Gabriel, President Plutarco Elías Calles seized land belonging to this village and granted it to Las Palmas, creating San Gabriel Las Palmas.

 Alfonso Miranda Gallegos, the candidate of Juntos Haremos Historia (Together we will make history coalition), was elected municipal president in the election of July 1, 2018, with 57% of the votes.
 Despite his 2,500 vote victory, he was never certified as the winner because he had been arrested for organized crime and murder six weeks earlier (he is the uncle of a leader of Los Rojos drug cartel).
 Ramiro Iturbe Parra was sworn in as interim mayor on October 2, 2019.

 While the state of Morelos reported 209 cases and 28 deaths due to the COVID-19 pandemic in Mexico, as of April 27, 2020, no cases were reported in Amacuzac.
 Schools and many businesses were closed from mid March until June 1.
 On June 2, Amacuzac reported five confirmed cases and the reopening of the state was pushed back until at least June 13.
 Amacuzac reported 19 cases, 16 recuperations, and one death as of August 31.
-Forty-seen cases were reported on December 27,2020.
+Forty-seven cases were reported on December 27, 2020.